obsproject/rfcs/text/0039-service-overhaul.md

 - Only lower case letter
 - All prefixed by `obs-` in code, to avoid potential id conflict with streaming service third-party plugins.
 - Hyphen `-` are only used to distinguish two service providing the same stream service but with noteworthy differences like NicoNico (free & premium).
 - Like this if the service needs a specific behavior, you can 'transfer' it from `obs-services` to a new first-party plugin and keep the same id.
-The change will be seamless for the user.
+The change will be seamless for the user if done properly.

 ### Special case plugins